Sign-Up Error? 1 day ago

 JLPT N4 Review JLPT N4 Review Department Consent

-JLPT N5 Review JLPT N5 Review Department Consent
+JLPT N5 Review JLPT N5 Review Japanese 2

 Japanese 1 Japanese Beginner 1 Reading and writing Hiragana and Katakana Basic Japanese greetings, grammar, and conversation Mastery of at least 15 basic Kanji characters (none)